pupil-labs/pupil-docs/neon/data-collection/data-streams/index.md

 ![IMU Scene Camera](./imu_scenecam_sidepose.png)

 ::: tip
-Due to the handedness of the two coordinate systems, leftward rotations in the IMU coordinate system are positive and rightward rotations in the scene camera and 3D eye state coordinate systems are also positive.
+Gaze data for the 3D eye states are given in scene camera coordinates.
+Due to the handedness of the two coordinate systems, leftward rotations in the IMU coordinate system are positive and rightward rotations in the 3D eye states are also positive.
 :::

 ### Euler Angles